ArghyaChatterjee/bluerov2_ros/README.md

 * B button: hold depth
 * Y button: hold heading and depth

+### Automatic Control
 For Automatic Control, Try the 2D Nav Goal button from builtin Rviz panel.
-You can also publish goal to the `/move_base_simple/goal` topic like this:
+You can also publish goal to the `/move_base_simple/goal` topic.
+Open a new terminal and publish `geometry_msgs/PoseStamped` message like this:
 ```
 rostopic pub /move_base_simple/goal geometry_msgs/PoseStamped "{header: {frame_id: 'odom'}, pose: {position: {x: 0.5, y: 0.5, z: 2.5}, orientation: {x: 0.5, y: 0.5, z: 0.5, w: 1.0}}}"
 ```
 ## Design

-I considered 3 ways to ROSify a BlueROV2:
+3 ways has been considered to ROSify a BlueROV2:

 * Use the existing hardware (Pixhawk) and software (ArduSub), and use [mavros](http://wiki.ros.org/mavros) to move messages from the MAV message bus to/from ROS.
 See [BlueRov-ROS-playground](https://github.com/patrickelectric/bluerov_ros_playground) for a good example of this method.